 How can you not love this colorful piece of art by Ebay?

-The telecom giant Sprint has definitely put some thought into their YouTube banner.
+The telecom giant Sprint has definitely put some thought into their YouTube design.
 A very interesting take!

 We love how the images on ESPN's banner represent the passion behind their content.
 Very clever, we must say!

 This popular video game maker definitely knows their audience.
-They also keep refreshing their Youtube banner to reflect their latest games.
+They also keep refreshing their Youtube channel to reflect their latest games.

 This one-liner on Linkedin's YouTube banner had to get them in our top 25 list.